 To achieve rapid implementation in the BPOU, only treatment processes that are approved as Best Available Treatment Technologies ("BATT") by DDW shall be used to meet drinking water requirements.
 This requirement is necessary to assure that lengthy approval processes normally associated with emerging technologies are eliminated.

 Use of BATTs will be necessary to accelerate removal of contaminant mass from the Basin and to restore impacted potable water supplies.
 However, wherever practical, other technologies may be considered if significant and exceptional benefits are shown to outweigh the need for urgency.

 In addition, as modern technologies become available, the WQA prescribes that cost-effective studies and pilot programs are pursued to maximize the potential savings in cleanup costs over the life of the projects.
-For example, multiple projects are using an ion exchange technology that may be outdated and costly.
-New resin technology has been introduced that could provide alternatives to the existing technology, and studies have been undertaken to assess the benefits of switching over if the lifetime benefits appear to be substantial.
+For example, multiple projects were using regenerable ion exchange technology that became outdated and costly.
+New resin technology was introduced that provided alternatives to the existing technology, and studies were undertaken to assess the benefits of switching over if the lifetime benefits appeared to be substantial.

-In the cases where existing technology remains in place, careful optimization will be performed regularly on the equipment to achieve the best effective operation and the lowest operating cost possible.
+In the cases where existing technology remains in place, careful optimization will be performed regularly on the equipment to achieve the most effective operation and the lowest operating cost possible.